-By using the CAD/CAM technology dentist are in complete control of the final result.
-Since the crown, inlay, on lay or veneer is designed and fabricated from start to finish by dentist, he has total control over how it will look and fit.
+By using the CAD/CAM technology Our dental experts are in complete control of the final result.
+Since the crown, inlay, on lay or veneer is designed and fabricated from start to finish by dentist, so we have total control over how it will look and fit.
 A crown made in a laboratory is under the control of the technician and assistants who work for plaster models and haven’t even seen the patient.

 - Accuracy of shape prevents gapping between tooth crowns and surrounding teeth.